Lanaioli means commitment to Environmental Sustainability

 The first choice we made with our heart was to immediately use regenerated raw materials.

-Regenerated Cashmere a sustainable and ethical choice in clothing production
+Regenerated Cashmere: a sustainable and ethical choice in clothing production

 Some companies are dedicated to recovering damaged, torn, or very worn sweaters that consumers discard and throw away.
 These companies collect such garments, sort them by color and material, and reuse them.

-The Recovery Process of precious Cashmere
+The Recovery Process of Precious Cashmere

 Thanks to a manual selection process, impurities and sweaters that are not 100% cashmere are removed.
 These sweaters are then shredded into small pieces and, through a carding process similar to that of cashmere obtained from the Capra Hircus, a new fiber is created.